Create a BPMN Diagram in the Visual Designer

 Next to BPMN also XPDL is available.

-XPDL is a file format to store all details of the BPMN process definition notation, including graphical descriptions of the diagram, and also executable properties.
+XPDL is a file format to store all BPMN process definition notation details, including graphical descriptions of the diagram and executable properties.

 Here is a link to the XPDL Org website: http://xpdl.org